soroosh-gb/sample-cache-frontend/README.md

 ##### NEED TO FIX ####

+- Render collection after deleting sample √

-- Delete samples from My Samples page
+- Delete samples from My Samples page √
     - add remove button
-    - on click, send delete request and update dom
+    - on click, delete sample from db and update dom

+- Fix adding name and genre when creating sample

+------ Stretch ------
+- Logo
+- Animation
+- Comment

+- Artist name changes when moving to collection!